 - The candidate is not in another active UCF search(please note that the only exception to this rule is the situation where a department interviews multiple underrepresented candidates, hires one underrepresented candidate, and the second candidate in the same search pool is also underrepresented; in that situation, the second underrepresented candidate may be considered in the Inclusive Excellence program)

-Once the TOP Inclusive Excellence form is completed in its entirety, the completed TOP form and required materials are submitted to Faculty Excellence.
+Once the Inclusive Excellence form is completed in its entirety, the completed form and required materials are submitted to Faculty Excellence.

-Applications for Inclusive Excellence TOP hires are evaluated on a rolling basis by the Vice Provost for Faculty Excellence, the Interim Assistant Vice Provost for Faculty Excellence, at least one Pegasus Professor, and the Office of Institutional Equity.
+Applications for Inclusive Excellence hires are evaluated on a rolling basis by the Vice Provost for Faculty Excellence, at least one Pegasus Professor, and the Office of Institutional Equity.

 Inclusive Excellence Allocation and Funding